Preempting the 2012 Allegheny County Property Assessments Could Save You Thousands

+It’s no surprise that Allegheny County Property Assessments are, for lack of better word, a disaster.
+You want to get the valuation you deserve in your property assessment, even if that means appealing your tax assessment.
+The Allegheny County Property Assessment experts Flaherty & Fardo are here to show you how preempting the assessments could save you money this year.
 This article will help readers understand the strategic advantages of how appealing your property taxes this year (2011), before the March 31, 2011 deadline, may save Allegheny County property owners thousands by preempting the 2012 reassessments.

-In July 2011, Allegheny County is scheduled to release new preliminary assessments to over 580,000 property owners and most agree that property taxes are expected to increase dramatically.
+In July 2011, Allegheny County is scheduled to release new preliminary property assessments to over 580,000 property owners and most agree that property taxes are expected to increase dramatically.
 Many of our clients are asking us what they can do, if anything, to preempt the 2012 reassessments?

 To understand our argument, you must first understand the simple assessment process in Allegheny County.